cristinaocanamanzano/CV/README.md

 #### Solution oriented

 Working within the Operations Team in Lingoda has shaped my mind and behaviour patterns in such a way I have become quite effective at finding and suggesting solutions to complicated situations and issues.
-This has not only affect me from a professional point of view, but also from a personal one.
 Thanks to my time in this company, now I always try to analyze every possible alternative to solve any problem instead of being stuck thinking "we should have done this differently".

 Some of the situations that I found a solution for were, for example: